LibraryCarpentry/library-python/_episodes/05-loops-and-functions.md

 >    directory where the files will be written and the root of the file name.
 >    Create a new set of files with a different name in a different directory.
 > 2. How could you use the function *yearly_data_csv_writer* to create a csv file
->    for only one year?
+>    for only one month?
 (Hint: think about the syntax for *range*)
-> 3. Make the functions return a list of the files they have written.
-There are
+> 3. Make the functions return a list of the names of the files which have been
->    many ways you can do this (and you should try them all!): either of the
+>    written.
+There are many ways you can do this (and you should try them
->    functions can print to screen, either can use a return statement to give back
+>    all!): either of the functions can print to screen, either can use a
->    numbers or strings to their function call, or you can use some combination of
+>    return statement to give back numbers or strings to their function call,
->    the two.
-You could also try using the *os* library to list the contents of
+>    or you can use some combination of the two.
+You could also try using the
->    directories.
+>    *os* library to list the contents of directories.
 > 4. Explore what happens when variables are declared inside each of the functions
 >    versus in the main (non-indented) body of your code.
 What is the scope of the
 >    variables (where are they visible)?
 What happens when they have the same name